 Notable biobanking projects include the NW Biobank, which was established in 2009 under Dr. Goddard’s leadership.
 Dr. Weinmann helps lead the national Kaiser Permanente Research Bank (KPRB), a biobank created in 2014 in collaboration with other KP regions.
 Both biobanks collect biospecimens from participants and link that information to electronic medical records.
 Data collected in these biobanks are available for research use.

 Lastly, CHR has a long history of helping develop national guidelines.
-Since 2013, Dr. Goddard has managed the Actionability Working Group in the ClinGen consortium, which synthesizes national guidelines regarding the clinical actionability of genetic mutations.
+Since 2013, Drs.
+Goddard and Bulkley have managed the Actionability Working Group in the ClinGen consortium, which synthesizes national guidelines regarding the clinical actionability of genetic mutations.
 The group helps to guide decisions about which genomic test results are medically actionable, delivering information that helps guide patient care.
 The predecessor to ClinGen was the 2010 CDC-funded Knowledge Synthesis Center (KSC) in Genomics.
 The KSC developed a standardized approach for identifying clinically actionable incidental findings and published systematic evidence reviews on genomic conditions.

 Today, the TAG Department is conducting studies that are shaping the future of health care and exploring all of the promise genomic medicine has to offer.
 See our research page for more information about current research projects.